dariomanesku/cmftStudio/README.md

 ![cmftStudioCover](https://github.com/dariomanesku/cmftStudio/raw/master/res/cmftStudio_cover.jpg)

-Remark !
+Known issues !
 --------

+### Windows
-- Windows: There seem to be some rendering problems when using OpenGL backend with a Radeon GPU.
+    - There seem to be some rendering problems when using OpenGL backend with a Radeon GPU.
 For now, on Windows, use DirectX9 or DirectX11 rendering backends until the problem gets fixed.
 More details [here](https://twitter.com/dariomanesku/status/571303845478985728).
+### Linux
-- Linux: Window resize and maximize do not work properly!
+    - Window resize and maximize do not work properly!
 If you use them the application might crash or not display correctly.
 Avoid doing that until the issue gets fixed.
+### OSX
+    - Application may display garbage in the first frame upon start.
+This does not affect usability, just looks ugly.

 Installing